04 Euphemia

 In the middle of the pillow was a card with an inscription written in gold.
 It read, “Tulip, here is a symbol of how my entire pack will protect you.”

 I sniffed.
 “Look here” I said, pointing my muzzle toward a tiny hair on the card.
-“A piece of a mouse’s tail.”
+“A hair from a mouse’s tail.”

 Mittens was beside me in an instant.
-He ignored the mouse tail, but sniffed the card thoroughly, and then said, “Barks, I smell a rat.”
+He ignored the hair, but sniffed the card thoroughly, and then said, “Barks, I smell a rat.”

-Which was a point I fastidiously put in the Cat Detectives column.
+Which was a point for Mittens.
 A bit of mouse at a crime scene was the antithesis of evidence.
 Mice always get to a crime scene first, and are almost never perps.
 Ratus ratus was another matter, entirely.

 “Do you recognize this rat?”
 I asked.